 The world’s oceans have an average salinity of 35 parts per thousand or a specific gravity of 1.025, while the specific gravity of freshwater is 1.000.
 Brackish water environments typically range between 1.005 and 1.012.
-Use Coralife® Marine Salt Mix or Kent Marine® Reef Salt Mix to create the proper salinity.
+Use Coralife Marine Salt Mix to create the proper salinity.
 Brackish water often has a higher pH and alkalinity than freshwater as well.
 In the brackish aquarium, pH should be maintained between 7.8 and 8.4, with alkalinity between 10° and 20° dKH (180 ppm to 360 ppm).
-Maintain good filtration and do a 25% water exchange every 2 to 4 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Maintain good filtration and change 10% of the water every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner and mix sea salt to the proper concentration before refilling your aquarium!

 Housing Recommendations for Brackish Fish

 Almost any sized aquarium can be used for a brackish habitat, although larger aquariums hold more fish and are easier to maintain.
 A minimum size of 20 gallons is recommended.
 Use crushed coral gravel or coral sand for the substrate to help maintain the correct pH and alkalinity.
 Decorations can include virtually any non-living freshwater or marine-oriented items.
 Driftwood should be used sparingly if at all, as certain types can lower pH and alkalinity.
 Since most freshwater plants do not tolerate such high salt concentrations, artificial plants are the best choice.
 Provide adequate cover for shy fish, along with ample swimming space for active fish.